smoll/practical-docker/README.md

 * Because we are on a clean boot2docker VM, there are no docker images on disk.

-* We asked for an image called `tutum/hello-world` and Docker inferred that it could simply pull it from Docker Hub, which it did.
+* We asked for an image called `tutum/hello-world`.
+Since it doesn't exist on disk, Docker pulled it from Docker Hub.

-* We didn't explicitly add a tag to the desired image (like `tutum/hello-world:1.0`) so Docker's default behavior is to pull the tag labeled `latest`.
+* We didn't explicitly add a tag to the desired image name (like `tutum/hello-world:1.0`) so Docker's default behavior is to pull the tag labeled `latest`.

-* We passed in a port flag `-p 80` which says to publish the internal container port of `80`
+* We passed in a port flag `-p 80` which says to publish the internal container port of `80`.

 Now the container should be up and running: